-Meet some of our lived experience partners here:
+Meet some of our lived experience partners / PPI members here:

 As someone with lived experience I know how important it is for those currently seeking help and support to receive appropriate care from and during their visit to a SARC.
 Whilst many victims/ survivors of sexual crimes will not need to access a SARC it is crucial that those who do are able to express what helped them, and where changes need to be made.
 SARCs need to remain victim focused and the MESARCH study will ensure that they continue to develop how best to meet the immediate and ongoing needs of victims attending such centres.

 “I believe this piece of research to be so important for so many different reasons for so many different people but as a male survivor of rape, and as someone that has accessed a SARC to provide forensic evidence, for me this research is significant because it will highlight the lack of service provision for males victims in particular areas of the country.
 Then once we have that information it can be built on, improving the services available for other people like me.”
 Sam, a survivor himself, has engaged with media worldwide to share his story in a bid to encourage other men to break their silence and seek support.
 He has focused on challenging some of the myths surrounding male rape using his own experience to channel more progressive and forward-thinking conversations.